 The Highway Traffic Act prohibits soliciting of business upon the roadway subject to a few exceptions and conditions.Learn More

 The law regarding careless driving consists of a general charge of careless driving as well as the charge of careless driving causing death or injury which may...Learn More

 Can a Charge of Failing to Pull Over or Yield For An Emergency Vehicle Have a Significant Affect?
-A Driver Who Fails to Properly Slow and Yield or Stop For...Learn More
+Failing to Properly React to An Emergency Vehicle May...Learn More

 A bicycle is required by law to have a braking mechanism that when applies will enable the back tire to skid on dry and clean pavement.Learn More